nesvier-inc/.github/profile/README.md

-# 🚀 Nesvier Tech 🌟
+# 🚀 Nesvier Inc. 🌟

-Welcome to Nesvier Tech!
+Welcome to Nesvier Inc.!
 We are a passionate community of software enthusiasts, data scientists, and AI practitioners dedicated to making a positive impact through technology.
 Founded by [**Marc Peejay V. Viernes**](https://www.linkedin.com/in/marc-viernes/), our primary goal is to empower and support the community through innovative software solutions and advancements in data science, machine learning, and artificial intelligence.

 ## Our Mission 🌍
-At Nesvier Tech, we believe in the power of technology to transform lives.
+At Nesvier Inc., we believe in the power of technology to transform lives.
 Our mission is to leverage cutting-edge tools and techniques to address real-world challenges and improve access to education, opportunities, and resources for everyone.

 ## What We Do 🛠️
 - **Software Development:** We develop high-quality software solutions tailored to meet the needs of our users and communities.